coins-docs/coins-global-api-docs/faqs/api_key_types.md

 ## RSA

 RSA keys use asymmetric cryptography. <br>
-You share your public key with Binance and use the private key to sign API requests. <br>
+You share your public key with coins and use the private key to sign API requests. <br>
-Binance API uses the public key to verify your signature.
+coins API uses the public key to verify your signature.

 We support 2048 and 4096 bit RSA keys.